by Natasha von Kaenel

 How do you feel like The Crucible has impacted the community?

-I’ve seen kids here go from students to regular staff or regular faculty.
-Adrian in Blacksmithing, in particular.
-I was here when he was just starting out.
-Now he’s accomplished and much better than me.
-He is very good both at teaching and blacksmithing.
+I’ve seen kids here go from students to regular staff or faculty.
+I was here when Adrian in Blacksmithing was just starting out.
+Now he’s very good both at teaching and blacksmithing – much better than me.
+That is inspiring to see.